expo/expo/docs/pages/versions/unversioned/sdk/filesystem.md

   - **totalBytesWritten (_number_)** -- The total bytes written by the download operation.
   - **totalBytesExpectedToWrite (_number_)** -- The total bytes expected to be written by the download operation.
 A value of `-1` means that the server did not return the `Content-Length` header and the total size is unknown.
 Without this header, you won't be able to track the download progress.

-  > **Note**: When the app has been moved to the background, this callback won't be fired until it's moved to the foreground.

 - **resumeData (_string_)** -- The string which allows the api to resume a paused download.
 This is set on the `DownloadResumable` object automatically when a download is paused.
 When initializing a new `DownloadResumable` this should be `null`.

 ### `FileSystem.DownloadResumable.downloadAsync()`